Prague Tram Guide 2026: New Ticket Prices, Routes & Local Tips

 There are a few quirks that might be worth mentioning when travelling on Prague trams.

-Don’t talk to the tram driver unless it’s an emergency, in which case use the emergency button, which can be found in several spots within the tram carriage.
+Don’t talk to the tram driver unless it’s an emergency, in which case use the emergency button, which can be found in several places within the tram carriage.

 In the winter and the heat of the summer, some tram doors don’t automatically open unless you press the circular touch points on the door (new trams) or press the door button (old trams).